logo

 Juniper Beach

-Wild prickly pear cacti bloom in abundance.
+The park protects a representative desert landscape which contains sagebrush, prickly pear cactus and of course, juniper.
 Fishing, hiking, train-spotting, kayaking, and boating are popular.
-Open from late spring to early fall.
-Check bcparks.ca for updates.
+Open from late spring to […]

 Read more »